Ways to decorate a Christmas tree

 Go for a Victorian look: Put lace garlands and ornaments on the tree.
 Use electric candles instead of the real McCoy as the Victorians did, which was unsafe.
 These candles are clipped to the tree branches.

 String cranberry and popcorn garlands around the tree.
 Stick pine cones (natural or spray painted) into the branches.
-Make bows out of velvet or satin and use an ornaments.
+Make bows out of velvet or satin and use ornaments.

 Consider a silk Christmas tree.
 This is a novel idea.